 It has been to the Netherlands, not surprisingly, that some American officials, planners, engineers, architects and others have been looking lately.
 New York is not Rotterdam (or Venice or New Orleans, for that matter); it’s not mostly below or barely above sea level.
 But it’s not adapted to what seems likely to be increasingly frequent extreme storm surges.
 And the question is how the Dutch engineers have more or less successfully held back the sea for centuries and thrived.
-For let us remember that as recently as 60 years ago (in geological eras "yesterday") the North Sea disastrously flooded in 1953, devastating the southwest of this country and killing 1,835 people in a single night.
+For let us remember that as recently as 60 years ago (in geological eras "a split second ago") the North Sea disastrously flooded in 1953, devastating the southwest of this country and killing 1,835 people in a single night.
 In that same disastrous night in England, 307 people were killed in the counties of Lincolnshire, Norfolk, Suffolk and Essex.
 28 were killed in West Flanders, Belgium.
 After that catastrophic combination of high tide and tempestuous winds, the Dutch engineers had to devise immediately an ingenious new network of dams, sluices and barriers called the "Deltaworks".

 The "Delta Works" started in 1953 and were completed in 1998 (about 45 years later) upon completion of the last storm surge barrier "Maeslantkering", one giant movable sea gate guarding Europe's largest seaport and the nearly located city of Rotterdam.
 Only two river mouths of the existing shipping routes remained open.
 The first one of the rivers Rhine and Maes to the port of Rotterdam.
 And the second one of the river Schelde to the port of Antwerp, Europe's second largest seaport.
 The Maeslantkering is a new type of storm barrier with two moveable arms, as big and spectacular as "a pair of Eiffel towers on their sides", which can completely be pulled away or pushed forward.
 Opening or closing the arms of this barrier is a fully automated process.
 Before 1998, in an earlier stage, three other estuary mouths of the Oosterschelde, the Haringvliet and the Grevelingen were already blocked.
 This already had reduced the length of the dikes exposed to the sea by approximately 400 miles (640 km).